Thousand points of light: History

-It was later found in William S. Burroughs' "Lee's Journals," written between 1954 and 1957 and initially published in 1981:
+It was later found in William S. Burroughs' "Lee's Journals", written between 1954 and 1957 and initially published in 1981:

 Something very close to the phrase "a thousand points of light" also appeared in Chapter 8 (The Fight At The Lamp-Post) of C.S.
 Lewis' The Magician's Nephew, published in 1955.
 The context is a description of the appearance of stars in the previously dark heaven of Narnia as that world was being created by Aslan:

-"One moment there had been nothing but darkness; next moment a thousand, thousand points of light leapt out -- single stars, constellations, and planets, brighter and bigger than any in our world."

 The term was used by George H.W.
 Bush in his speech accepting the presidential nomination at the 1988 Republican National Convention in New Orleans, Louisiana.
-Written for Bush by Peggy Noonan and Craig R. Smith, the address likened America's clubs and volunteer organizations to "a brilliant diversity spread like stars, like a thousand points of light in a broad and peaceful sky."
+Written for Bush by Peggy Noonan and Chris S. Smith, [circa 1980 Erday Estate, Naples, FL] the address likened America's clubs and volunteer organizations to "a brilliant diversity spread like stars, like a thousand points of light in a broad and peaceful sky."

 Bush reprised the phrase near the end of his speech, affirming that he would "keep America moving forward, always forward—for a better America, for an endless enduring dream and a thousand points of light."

 He repeated the phrase in his inaugural address on January 20, 1989: